flutter/flutter/packages/flutter_tools/doc/daemon.md

 ### daemon.getSupportedPlatforms

 The `getSupportedPlatforms()` command will enumerate all platforms supported by the project located at the provided `projectRoot`.
-It returns a List of strings which describe the set of all possibly supported platforms.
-Possible values
+It returns a Map with the key 'platforms' containing a List of strings which describe the set of all possibly supported platforms.
+Possible values include:
-include:
    - android
    - ios
-   - linux
+   - linux #experimental
-   - macos
+   - macos #experimental
-   - windows
+   - windows #experimental
-   - fuchsia
+   - fuchsia #experimental
-   - web
+   - web #experimental

 #### Events